Goh Keng Swee: Early life and career

-Goh was born in Malacca on 6 October 1918 into a middle class Peranakan family, the fifth of six children.
-His father Goh Leng Inn, was a manager of a rubber plantation, while his mother Tan Swee Eng, was from the family that produced the Malaysian politicians Tan Cheng Lock and his son, Tan Siew Sin, who would later become Goh's lifelong political opponent.
+Goh was born in Malacca on 6 October 1918, then a part of the Straits Settlements, into a middle class Peranakan family and the fifth of six children.
+His father Goh Leng Inn was a manager of a rubber plantation, while his mother Tan Swee Eng, came from the family that produced the Malaysian politicians Tan Cheng Lock and his son, Tan Siew Sin, who would later become Goh's lifelong political opponent.

 Goh was given the Christian name Robert, which he disliked and refused to respond to.
 When he was two years old, his family moved from Malacca to Singapore where his maternal grandparents owned several properties.
-The Gohs later relocated to the Pasir Panjang rubber estate when his father found work there, and became manager in 1933.
-In common with many Peranakan families, the Gohs spoke both English and Malay at home; church services were held at home on Sundays in Malay.
-Goh's father Leng Inn and the latter's brothers-in-law Chew Cheng Yong and Goh Hood Keng taught in the Anglo-Chinese School for various periods, and were also involved in the Middle Road Baba Church while Hood Keng was pastor there.
+The Gohs later relocated to the Pasir Panjang rubber estate when his father found work there and became manager in 1933.
+Like many Peranakan families, the Gohs spoke both English and Malay at home; church services were held at home on Sundays in Malay.
+Goh's father Leng Inn and his brothers-in-law Chew Cheng Yong and Goh Hood Keng taught at the Anglo-Chinese School and were involved in the Middle Road Baba Church, where Hood Keng was pastor.
 Goh attended the church as well.

-Goh attended the Anglo-Chinese School between 1927 and 1936 where he was second in his class in the Senior Cambridge examinations, Goh graduated from Raffles College (now the National University of Singapore) in 1939 with a Class II Diploma in Arts with a special distinction in economics.

-After graduation, Goh joined the colonial Civil Service as a tax collector with the War Tax Department but, according to his superiors, was not very good at his job and was almost fired.
-Shortly after the start of Second World War, he joined the Singapore Volunteer Corps, a local militia, but returned to his previous work after the fall of Singapore.

-Goh married Alice Woon, a secretary who was a colleague, in 1942 and they have one son, Goh Kian Chee, two years later.
-In 1945, he relocated his young family to Malacca, but returned to Singapore the following year after the Japanese occupation ended.
-That year, he joined the Department of Social Welfare, and was active in the post-war administration.
-He became a supervisor of the Department's Research Section six months later.
+Goh attended the Anglo-Chinese School between 1927 and 1936, where he ranked second in his class in the Senior Cambridge examinations.
+He graduated from Raffles College (now the National University of Singapore) in 1939 with a Class II Diploma in Arts, with special distinction in economics.
+After graduation, Goh joined the colonial Civil Service as a tax collector with the War Tax Department, though his superiors noted he was not very good at the job and he was nearly dismissed.
+Shortly after the start of the Second World War, he joined the Singapore Volunteer Corps, a local militia, but returned to his previous work after the fall of Singapore.
+In 1942, Goh married Alice Woon, a secretary and colleague, and they had one son, Goh Kian Chee, two years later.
+After the Japanese occupation ended, Goh moved his family back to Singapore in 1946 and joined the Department of Social Welfare, becoming a supervisor of its Research Section six months later.